dogweather/schema-dot-org/README.md

 AggregateOffer, ContactPoint, ItemList, ListItem, Offer, Organization, Person, Place, Product, SearchAction, and WebSite.

-Here are a few example.
-The source code for these is **extremely easy** to read.
+Here are a few examples.
+The [source code](https://github.com/dogweather/schema-dot-org/tree/master/lib/schema_dot_org) for these is **extremely easy** to read.
 Check them out to see all the available attributes.

 ### WebSite